 Welcome to the Open-Loop Hybrid & Energy Storage Resource Charging Energy section of the PJM Manual for Operating Agreement Accounting.
 In this section, you will find the following information:

-A description of the accounting procedures for Energy Storage Resource or Open-Loop Hybrid Resource Charging Energy.
+A description of the accounting procedures for Open-Loop Hybrid or Energy Storage Resource Charging Energy.

 22.1 Overview of Charging Energy